publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptVI/m__us_usc_t19_s1641.md

         (3) __Lapse of permit__

-            The failure of a customs broker granted a permit under paragraph (1) to employ, for any continuous period of 180 days, at least one individual who is licensed under subsection (b)(2) of this section within the district or region (if paragraph (2) applies) for which a permit was issued shall, in addition to causing the broker to be subject to any other sanction under this section (including any in subsection (d) of this section), result in the revocation by operation of law of the permit.
+            The failure of a customs broker granted a permit under paragraph (1) to employ, for any continuous period of 180 days, at least one individual who is licensed under subsection (b)(2) within the district or region (if paragraph (2) applies) for which a permit was issued shall, in addition to causing the broker to be subject to any other sanction under this section (including any in subsection (d)), result in the revocation by operation of law of the permit.

         (4) __Appointment of subagents__

-            Notwithstanding subsection (c)(1) of this section, upon the implementation by the Secretary under [section 1413(b)(2) of this title][/us/usc/t19/s1413/b/2] of the component of the National Customs Automation Program referred to in [section 1411(a)(2)(B) of this title][/us/usc/t19/s1411/a/2/B], a licensed broker may appoint another licensed broker holding a permit in a customs district to act on its behalf as its subagent in that district if such activity relates to the filing of information that is permitted by law or regulation to be filed electronically.
+            Notwithstanding subsection (c)(1), upon the implementation by the Secretary under [section 1413(b)(2) of this title][/us/usc/t19/s1413/b/2] of the component of the National Customs Automation Program referred to in [section 1411(a)(2)(B) of this title][/us/usc/t19/s1411/a/2/B], a licensed broker may appoint another licensed broker holding a permit in a customs district to act on its behalf as its subagent in that district if such activity relates to the filing of information that is permitted by law or regulation to be filed electronically.
 A licensed broker appointing a subagent pursuant to this paragraph shall remain liable for any and all obligations arising under bond and any and all duties, taxes, and fees, as well as any other liabilities imposed by law, and shall be precluded from delegating to a subagent such liability.

     (d) __Disciplinary proceedings__